Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ## CDH5.10.1

+### core-site.xml changes

-### Add property `fs.hdfs.impl` to `core-site.xml` using Cloudera Manager to point to Smart Server provided "Smart File System".
+Add property `fs.hdfs.impl` to `core-site.xml` using Cloudera Manager to point to Smart Server provided "Smart File System".

     1. In the Cloudera Manager Admin Console, click the HDFS indicator in the top navigation bar.
 Click the Configuration button.
     2. Search `Cluster-wide Advanced Configuration Snippet (Safety Valve) for core-site.xml` configuration, add the following xml context.